Ian8VT/Ian8VT.github.io/QGIS/Lab 1/lab_page.md

 ## Model Example in Chicago

 In this example, I relied upon census tracts from the 2010 Census.
 Upon a suggestion by my lab instructor of where the center business district of Chicago is located, I selected three census tracts to export as a layer and input as my City Centers layer.
-Visit this [page](https://github.com/Ian8VT/Ian8VT.github.io/blob/master/QGIS/Lab%202/lab.md) for a second example of this model and how I used a polar plot and scatter plot to demonstrate the data.
+Visit this [page](https://github.com/Ian8VT/Ian8VT.github.io/blob/master/QGIS/Lab%202/lab.md) for a second example of this model and how I used a polar plot and scatter plot to demonstrate the data for Burlington, VT.

 ![direction](https://github.com/Ian8VT/Ian8VT.github.io/blob/master/QGIS/Lab%201/Chicago_Cardinal.png)